Serais-tu blé ou encore orge?

 Stapelias are interesting plants that belong to the Asclepiadaceae family and if they don't look remotely like asclepiads, their long pointy seed pods and flat brown seed attached to silky hairs are a giveaway.
 Asclepiads are generally quite amazing and I have yet to find a plant in the family that isn't interesting.
 A lot of them have deliciously fragrant flowers and my most favourite is the gorgeous Dregea sinensis.

 A climber of delicate complexion, it shares the beauty and scent of Hoya, but it is deciduous and therefore hardier, an undeniable advantage for us dwellers of the temperate regions.
 I longed for it for a while and have at last secured a plant in the spring.
 It is only a small thing still, but it already delights me with its intoxicating flowers.
 I bought the variegated form, a plant which would make a snobbish gardener turn up his nose, but which I quite adore, each leaf having a different pattern.
-I do admit that the flowers might set themselves off better on plain dark green foliage, but I think it's better value to have the ornemental foliage as well.

 This plant used to be called Wattakaka, which I think is a brilliant name, but obviously it was just too much for some stoic botanist who managed to have the name changed to dull Dregea.